Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles

+\fundingInfo{ Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation. }

-The ability to explain why a machine learning model arrives at a particular prediction is crucial when used as decision support by human operators of critical systems.
+\abstract[Abstract]{ The ability to reliably explain why a machine learning model arrives at a particular prediction is crucial when used as decision support by human operators of critical systems.
 The provided explanations must be provably correct, and preferably without redundant information, called minimal explanations.
 In this paper, we aim at finding explanations for predictions made by tree ensembles that are not only minimal, but also minimum with respect to a cost function.
-To this end, we first present a highly efficient oracle that can determine the correctness of explanations, surpassing the runtime performance of current state-of-the-art alternatives by several orders of magnitude when computing minimal explanations.
-Secondly, we adapt an algorithm called MARCO from related works (calling it m-MARCO) for the purpose of computing a single minimum explanation per prediction, and demonstrate an overall speedup factor of two compared to the MARCO algorithm which enumerates all minimal explanations.
-Finally, we study the obtained explanations from a range of use cases, leading to further insights of their characteristics.
-In particular, we observe that in several cases, there are more than 100,000 minimal explanations to choose from for a single prediction.
-In these cases, we see that only a small portion of the minimal explanations are also minimum, and that the minimum explanations are significantly less verbose, hence motivating the aim of this work.
+To this end, we first present a highly efficient oracle that can determine the correctness of explanations, surpassing the runtime performance of current state-of-the-art alternatives by several orders of magnitude.
+Secondly, we adapt an algorithm called MARCO from the optimization field (calling the adaptation m-MARCO) to compute a single minimum explanation per prediction, and demonstrate an overall speedup factor of 2.7 compared to a state-of-the-art algorithm based on minimum hitting sets, and a speedup factor of 27 compared to the standard MARCO algorithm which enumerates all minimal explanations.

+Finally, we study the obtained explanations from a range of use cases, leading to further insights into their characteristics.
+In particular, we observe that in several cases, there are more than 500,000 minimal explanations to choose from for a single prediction.
+In these cases, we see that only a small portion of the minimal explanations are also minimum, and that the minimum explanations are significantly less verbose, hence motivating the aim of this work. }